Isss11/Random-Art-Generator/README.md

 # GrandRiverRenegadesHackTheJob2022
 This is the repository of team "Grand River Renegades" project at "Hack the Job" 2022.
-See our presentation of it at: https://youtu.be/yMrGF7CUkKs?t=6298.
+See our presentation of it [here](https://youtu.be/yMrGF7CUkKs?t=6298).
 ## Random Art Generator
 A random art generator created with python, tkinter, pycario and Tcl themes.